 Enhance the street in front of your business or organization by creating a parklet for people to sit, relax, enjoy the city, and possibly become customers.
 Parklets are extended platforms over parking spaces that include benches, tables, chairs, and landscaping.

 Food and beverage businesses may provide seating for customers on the sidewalk directly outside their shop.

 Businesses that install outdoor patio seating on their own property require a development services permit.

 Does your business sell flowers or produce?
 You may display these items in effective, eye-catching ways on the sidewalk directly outside your shop.

 The City encourages street vending – including food, original artwork, crafts, and flowers.
 Street vending can bring people together and create other ways for the public to have the convenience of street-level products.

 Advertise events for free by hanging posters on the poster cylinders, installed on many lamp stands around the City.

 Businesses may place a sandwich board directly in front of their store on City property.

-To close off a portion of a street, to a length of one City block, temporarily, for construction or moving, apply for a street use and occupancy permit.
+To temporarily close off a portion of a street (up to one block) for construction or moving, apply for a street use and occupancy permit.